04/15/06

 Pale light face.

-the bird, thankfully.
+to see the bird, thankfully.
 The area is a large grass field (barbed wire, private property).
-I didn’t see any easy way to
+I didn’t see any easy

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx